-To apply the self-restriction option, have the employee fill out the self-restriction form (WKC-45C) that may be downloaded from the DWC web site.
-The form must be signed and dated after the injury; we will not accept pre-agreements from the time of hire.
-If the claimant is 15 years old or younger, the statement is not needed, but the WKC-13A should indicate that the employee restricts if they do.
+- When the employee has worked at the place of injury less than 12 months and does not have another job, have the employee fill out the self-restriction statement (WKC-12698) that may be downloaded from the WCD website.
+The form must be signed and dated after the injury. - If the claimant is 15 years old or younger, the self-restriction statement is not needed, but form WKC-13A1 should indicate that the employee restricts if they do.